 Is there any routine maintenance I should perform on my diamond disk?

-Keeping your disk around and in working order for a very long time simply takes a few routine chores to keep it going.
+Keeping your disk around and in working order for a very long time takes a few routine chores to keep it going.

 First off is cleanliness.